Last updated: April 2017

 - We maintain pages explaining the full details of our process for identifying top charities, along with lists of all charities considered which links to our explanation for why these charities do not qualify for our top ratings (subject to charities asking us to keep materials confidential).
 The page on our process for identifying our current top charities is here: Process for Identifying Top Charities.

-- For each of our top charities, and for many other charities, we publish in-depth reviews going through what we know about the charity's activities, track record, cost-effectiveness, funding needs, and overall strengths and weaknesses and listing all relevant charity-submitted materials (except those that the charities choose to keep confidential).
-We create these reviews for any charity that we examine in-depth, though some charities choose to withdraw from our process after reviewing drafts (in which case they are included among those on our Other Charity Reviews page).
+- For each of our top charities, and for many other charities, we publish in-depth reviews that describe what we know about the charity's activities, track record, cost-effectiveness, funding needs, and overall strengths and weaknesses.
+These reviews list all relevant charity-submitted materials, except those that the charities choose to keep confidential.
+We create these reviews for any charity that we examine in-depth, though some charities choose to withdraw from our process after reviewing drafts, in which case materials charities have given us permission to publish are included in a short page included among those on our Other Charity Reviews page.
+(See this example.)

 - For the charities that we direct the most funds to, we publish regular reports on the charity's progress against its objectives and on its updated financial situation.
 See, for example, our updates on the Against Malaria Foundation, GiveDirectly, and the Schistosomiasis Control Initiative.